vaidis/OpenBSD-Port-Opener/README.md

 ![Port Forward Opener](./forward_opener.png)

-This setup allows external users to connect through port forwarding to internal servers.
+> This setup allows external users to connect to internal servers through port forwarding.

 Useful for small offices when:

 - You cannot use vpn
 - You don't like port knocking

-Let's say a user wants to connect to the server with RDP
+Let's say a external user wants to connect to an internal server with RDP

 1. The **User** makes a SSH connection to firewall.
 2. The Firewall allows for a few seconds the IP of the user to connect to the internal server.